-Make certain that the flexible portion of the coupling is mounted as shown in Figure 8.
+Make certain that the flexible portion of the coupling is mounted as shown in Figure 9.
 This is critical.
 If the coupling is not properly positioned on the shaft, the coupling parts may not fully engage, or a pre-load condition can cause premature bearing failure.

-The end of the shaft must be recessed 0.25 inch (6,3 mm) from the face of the bushing.
-This will allow the two portions of the coupling to fully engage when the engine bracket is secured to the engine bell-housing without pre-loading the bearings.
+The end of the shaft must be extend 0.44 inch (11 mm) from the face of the bushing.
+This will allow the two portions of the coupling to fully engage when the engine bracket is secured to the engine bellhousing without pre-loading the bearings.

 With the flexible portion of the coupling and the bushing properly positioned on the shaft, tighten the two setscrews in an alternating sequence until the bushing and coupling are fully secured.
 Torque the setscrews to 23.3 ft. lbs.
-(280 in. lbs. or 3,2 m. kg.).
+(430 in. lbs. or 0,31 m. kg.).

-If the complete coupling assembly is being replaced, apply 'Loctite Retaining Compound No. 242' or equivalent to the threads of the hardware (4 and 5), and secure the outer ring of the coupling to the engine flywheel by torquing the hardware to 45 ft. lbs.
-(540 in. lbs. or 6.2 m. kg.).
+If the complete coupling assembly is being replaced, apply 'Loctite Retaining Compound No. 242' or equivalent to the threads of the hardware (4 and 5) and secure the outer ring of the coupling to the engine flywheel by torquing the hardware to 45 ft. lbs.
+(6,2 m. kg.).